guillempuche/app_curriculum/README.md

 > If you want to use multiple languages (half implemented), use `flutter run` will automatically generated [translations](https://docs.flutter.dev/accessibility-and-localization/internationalization).

+## Build and release on app stores

+For Android, follow this guide https://docs.flutter.dev/deployment/android For iOS, this guide https://docs.flutter.dev/deployment/ios

+> Reminder.
+The guide section about creating a key for Play Store, you'll need it to build the app, you will need to add called `key.properties` in `android` folder.
+> Replace the example value for yours.
+> ```
+> keyAliasRelease=alias
+> keyPasswordRelease=passsord
+> storeFileRelease=/path/keystore.jks
+> storePasswordRelease=password
+> ```

 ## Deploy on web

+Apart from following this guide https://docs.flutter.dev/deployment/web, also do this:

 1. Copy `main` branch to a new branch, e.g. `web-new`.
 2. Run `flutter build web` or `flutter build web --release` to make the size smaller.